×

 All about Enderbite and Lherzolite Properties

 Know all about Enderbite and Lherzolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Lherzolite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Lherzolite is Grenue.
 Enderbite appears Veined or Pebbled and Lherzolite appears Glassy, Vesicular and Foilated.
-The luster of Enderbite is not available while that of Lherzolite is subvitreous to dull.
+The luster of Enderbite is while that of Lherzolite is subvitreous to dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Lherzolite is available in black, dark greenish - grey, green, pink, purple colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Lherzolite are as armour rock for sea walls, source of magnesia (mgo), used in aquariums.